nrwl/nx/docs/shared/core-tutorial/01-create-blog.md

 ## Build a Basic Blog

 To actually create a blog, we'll have to change a few more files.
-This is all Eleventy specific configuration, so if you questions consult [their documentation]() or [this tutorial](https://www.filamentgroup.com/lab/build-a-blog/).
+This is all Eleventy specific configuration, so if you have questions consult [their documentation](https://www.11ty.dev/docs/config/) or [this tutorial](https://www.filamentgroup.com/lab/build-a-blog/).

 Update `index.html`: